-ACCT is an arts initiative offered at Power-On and Power-Up programs and citywide.
-ACCT provides fun theatre games, art activities, and field trips to performances throughout the region.
+ACCT is an arts initiative offered at the Power-On and Power-Up programs and citywide.
+ACCT provides fun theatre games, art activities, field trips, and opportunities to perform.
 For additional information call 703.746.5575.

 The Department of Recreation, Parks and Cultural Activities encourages participation in City programs from all City residents.
 If you, a member of your family or a friend would like to participate in programs or activities sponsored by this Department and are in need of fee assistance in order to participate, please contact the sponsoring program office for more detailed information at least two weeks in advance.
-For general information, please call 703.746.4343 or (TTY) 703.838.4902.
+For general information, please call 703.746.4343.

 The City of Alexandria is committed to compliance with the Americans with Disabilities Act, as amended.
 To request a reasonable accommodation, contact Jackie Person, Therapeutic Recreation Program Manager, at 703.746.5423 (VA Relay 711) or email@example.com.

 Click here to learn more about Therapeutic Recreation programs provided by the Alexandria Department of Recreation, Parks and Cultural Activities.